 I am a big believer in carry-on only travel.
 It makes your travel experience easier in so many ways.
 There’s no way the airline can lose your luggage if you haven’t checked anything.
 You won’t get weighed down by heavy bags if you limit yourself to carry-on only.
 And you won’t have to deal with expensive checked bag fees.
 But what if you just can’t go carry-on only?
 Maybe you’ll be flying on a much smaller plane that has stricter carry-on rules, or maybe you’re just not quite ready to travel with less stuff.
-What should you always have in your carry-on bag?
+What should you always pack in your carry-on bag?

 Keep ID and money in your carry-on bag